KrishArul26/Air-Quality-Index-prediction_with_deployment/README.md

 <h1 align="center"> Air-Quality-Index-prediction- Using PM 2.5 value</h1>

-<h3 align="left"> India is one of the leading countries in terms of high air pollution.
-Generally, the air pollution is rated by PM value or air quality index value.
-For my further analysis, I selected the PM-2.5 value to determine the air quality forecast, as well as the region of India-Bangalore.
-Moreover, data was collected the through web scraping with the help of Beautiful Soup.</h3>
+<p style= 'text-align: justify;'> India is one of the leading countries in terms of high air pollution.
+Generally, air pollution is assessed by PM value or air quality index value.
+For my further analysis, I have selected PM-2.5 value to determine the air quality prediction and India-Bangalore region.
+Also, the data was collected through web scraping with the help of Beautiful Soup.</p>

 <p align="center">
   <img width="300" src="https://user-images.githubusercontent.com/74568334/120612282-55761b80-c455-11eb-8b68-2afa01a0017e.jpg">